hmrc/companies-house-streaming-etl/README.md

 # companies-house-streaming-etl

-Companies House Streaming API used with AWS Lambda.
-Data is later ingested into hudi with our ETL
+Connect to Companies House Streaming API - used with AWS Lambda.
+Data is later ingested into a hudi table with our ETL

 - See API documentation [here](https://developer-specs.company-information.service.gov.uk/companies-house-public-data-api/reference)